BlogThings To Do

 Beautiful Pieces — If You Know What to Look For

 Moroccan tribal jewelry ranges from machine-pressed tourist pieces to investment-grade artisan work in genuine silver with semi-precious stones.
-The aesthetic — chunky pendants, amber beads, coral inlay, geometric engraving — is unmistakably distinctive.
-The challenge is that “Berber silver” and “ethnic silver” are terms widely used for alloys containing nickel and lead rather than actual silver.
+The aesthetic, chunky pendants, amber beads, coral inlay, geometric engraving, is unmistakably distinctive.
+The challenge is that “Berber silver” and “ethnic silver” are terms widely used for alloys containing nickel and lead rather than certified silver.
+The Hamsa (Hand of Fatima) is one of the most popular motifs you will encounter, produced in everything from genuine hallmarked silver to cheap plated alloy.

 Traditional Moroccan Berber silver jewelry displayed in Marrakech souk